Aashishsharma/Learnings/Javascript/Objects.md

 2. **Object Constructor**:
    - You can create an object using the built-in `Object` constructor.
-   - It's less common than object literals but can be useful in certain situations.

    ```javascript
    const person = new Object();